What a wonderful world

 Music at Smithdown nurtures creativity, builds confidence, and gives every child a voice.
 It helps them understand that music is not only something to learn, but something to feel, share, and celebrate — a skill and a joy that will stay with them for life.

 We value the importance of performance.
 We have a school choir who and, throughout the year, all children will be given the opportunity to showcase their musical talents in our half termly music assembly.
 Parents are warmly welcome to these special occasions.
-Our timetable will be confirmed soon.
+Information about your child’s musical assembly will be sent via the Parent App.

 We made our own story and added musical instruments.